Now Accepting New PatientsSchedule Your First Appointment Today!

 Foot Pain and Other Problems

 Concerns, such as, Heel Pain, Flat Foot pain, Tendinitis, Arthritis, ‘Neuroma’, Corns and Callouses, Hammertoes and Bunions, or for ANY undiagnosed foot problem…..call and come in.
 Please check out the ever changing Wellness and Prevention Page page.

 Custom Orthotics And Modified Inserts

 Custom inserts or modified aftermarket inserts fabricated on site…..allows for what you need in a matter of days instead of weeks…..and at much lower cost.
-For emergencies, or problems that can’t wait… I encourage my established patients to call me if the office is not open… 508-394-0013.

 Dr. Rob Ritchey is a American Board Certified Podiatric Surgeon RET, and is on-staff at Cape Cod Hospital.
 Dr. Ritchey specializes in the treatment and care of:

 Recent Prevention and Wellness Post: Turning 65….and now 68!

 Three years ago I joined many of you in that nebulous non-biological chronological marker, my 65th birthday.
 How did that happen?
 I didn’t make a big deal of it.
 I wasn’t sad, although, I wasn’t particularly happy about it either (although finally being on Medicare is pretty cool ).
 It is the middle birthday celebrated by our culture… In there between the other big deal birthdays, 21 and 100.